Meet every auditing and financial regulatory challenge with a flexible and highly configurable Audit Management Software.

 The internal audit needs of companies range from simple to diverse and complicated.
 For this reason, Predict360 built an Audit Management Software that is highly configurable and enables organizations to manage the complete audit lifecycle: audit planning, audit plans, checklists, field data collection, development of audit reports and corrective and preventive action recommendations.

 Predict360’s risk-based Audit Management Software is based on the Institute of Internal Auditors (IIA) standards.
-The module is licensable as a standalone web-based application or as part of a highly integrated regulatory change management, risk management, incident, policy, procedures, competency and learning management solution.
+The solution is licensable as a standalone web-based application or as part of a highly integrated regulatory change management, risk management, incident, policy, procedures, competency and learning management solution.

 The Audit Management Software provides end-to-end functionality for managing complete audit lifecycle including audit planning, audit plans, checklists, field data collection, development of audit reports and corrective and preventive action recommendations.
 It also provides: